hauva69/chess-unicode/README.md

 # Unicode Characters for Chess

 Documenting Unicode support for chess.
 I'm using New in Chess Yearbook 71 as a source what kind of characters there are.
+There are some
+problems: compensation (infinity over equals), I'm quite sure I've seen it somewhere in Unicode, but I couldn't spot it now.
+Pair of bishops is wrong, the squares should be white instead of black.

+The right solution would possibly be using SVG for all this.

 Symbol | Codepoint | English
 ------ | ---------- | -------